-This is a Flexible Part time course.
-You will need to attend approximately 1 day per term, face to face workshop for 18 months.
-As well as the workshop component, you will need to complete approximately 11 hours of other study per week.
+This is a full time day face to face course.
+You will need to attend approximately 15.3 hours of class, over 2 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 6.7 hours of other study per week.

-You may also be required to complete approximately 3 hours of additional study each week outside of class hours and including research, practicing assessment skills in a horticultural area.
+You may also be required to complete approximately 13.3 hours of additional study each week outside of class hours, including individual research and assessment preparation.

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who:

 - Are from a diverse range of cultural and econnomic backgrounds.
 Migrants and people with disabilities also form part of this demographic.
 New entrants and existing workers, people who like working outdoors and have limited or no experience or knowledge of horticulture.
 Students who are wanting to gain hands on experience and skills to obtain work in the horticultural industry will be suited to this course.

 TAFENSW Support Services are avilable to all students.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - Studiosity - online access to a real life tutor